xaroth8088/fill-in-the-blanks/README.md

 This Chrome extension is licensed under the MIT license, (c) 2022 Geoffrey Benson.

 [compendium-js](https://github.com/Ulflander/compendium-js) used under the MIT license, (c) 2015 Ulflander.

+MAD LIBS is a trademark of PENGUIN GROUP (USA) INC.  This project is not affiliated with Penguin Group, and no association is intended to be conveyed.